penzhan8451/fangclaw-go/README.md

 #### 4. **Access the Dashboard**

-If you don't want to use CLI or you cannot access CLI, you can use dashboard to manage your agents.
+If you don't want to use CLI or cannot access CLI, you can use dashboard to manage your agents.
 You can create, activate, chat with agents or hands in the dashboard.
 Open your browser to:

 - **Dashboard**: <http://127.0.0.1:4200/>
 - **API Status**: <http://127.0.0.1:4200/api/health>